donpdonp/neuronirc/README.md

 IRC bot Framework
 =================

-The core is neuron.rb which listens to an IRC server, and a redis server.
-It bidirectionally passes messages between them.
-Different modules can be started/stopped/upgraded without taking down or restarting the core.
+The core is neuron.rb which passes messages between an IRC server and a redis server.

-A module sends command/parameter pairs in json to a redis queue.
-A module can be written in any language that has a redis binding.
+The bot is extended by writing apps that use redis to listen/send messages to the bot and the current irc channel.
+Any language that has a redis binding will work (no irc support needed).
+The directory lib/neuron/dentrites/ has example modules.

 #### Install